mategarb/mategarb/README.md

 ## Hi there 👋, I'm Mateusz.
 I do bioinformatics!

 **About me**
-- 🧬 I’m currently working on inferring gene regulatory networks with machine learning
+- 🧬 currently working on metagenomics and gene regulatory network inference
-- 🏴‍☠️ I love writing in R
+- 🏴‍☠️ love R, but Python is not bad either
-- 🥏 My free-time is playing frisbee golf
+- 🥏 my free-time is playing frisbee golf
+-
 #### Selected articles
 - Garbulowski et al. 2024.
 “GeneSPIDER2: large scale GRN simulation and benchmarking with perturbed single-cell data” *NAR GAB*, 6, 3, lqae121.